The Threats for Dolphins

 (Source: www.unterwasser.de)

-The hunt for dolphins in Japanese villages is nothing new.
-Every year more than 20’000 dolphins, including bottlenose dolphins, white sided dolphins, spotted dolphins, but also pilot whales and fake killer whales are slaughtered in an inhumane way in a bay in Japan’s Taiji.
+More than 20’000 dolphins – including bottlenose dolphins, white-sided dolphins, spotted dolphins, but also pilot whales and false killer whales – are slaughtered in an inhumane manner every year in a bay in the Japanese village of Taiji.